 There is a good reason that credit cards have become so popular among Canadians over the years: the sheer convenience of not needing to carry cash, as well as not needing to pay upfront, is obvious advantages.
 However, the rise of subsequent credit card debt for credit card holders is a clear indication that this method of payment can be easily abused.

 Most people know that bankruptcy should not be entered into lightly.
 But that notion is particularly true if you find yourself facing this fate for a potential second time.
-To further deter people from revisiting bankruptcy, the Canadian government implemented stricter discharging durations for those who file more than once.
-Although not ideal, this option is available to individuals who continue to struggle with debt after their first bankruptcy in Brockville, Kingston, Ottawa or Pembroke.

 Although many people today are shunning credit cards altogether, it is important rather to establish a good balance between using them often enough and responsibly to secure a good credit rating that will help you when you want to purchase a home or a car, but not too often or too heavily as to acquire debt or negatively impact your credit rating.
 Read more for simple money management tips and solutions!

 Becoming too ill or injured to work is difficult enough, but mounting debt as you are not earning your regular income can add extra stress to your life.
 Long term disability only provides a percentage of your salary, while your expenses often remain the same.
 Unless you are particularly cautious with money and knowledgeable about how to cut back, financial matters can become significant.